ExistensialReset/flowmosr/README.md

 Flow is an unfinished blueprint for a new kind of world where survival isn't something you have to earn.
 Small communities share resources and responsibilities without transaction.
 If you are interested in giving me feedback, discuss, contribute to this repository, please send me an email, address below.

-But to be perfectly clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but a struggle to make another kind of world possible.
+But to be perfectly clear, Flow is not a cult, not an ideology, not something you can join, and not a call to immediately leave the existing society, but a struggle to make another kind of world possible.

 A world where curiosity flows and fear loosens its grip...
 And the Earth can recover from the relentless exploitation of her body.